rfranks/portfolio/docs/talentforge.md

 - `fetchData()` – retrieve data such as profiles or job listings.
 - `sendMessage(message)` – deliver outbound messages.

-The repository includes mocked connectors for LinkedIn and Indeed in `src/utils/` that return sample data so the application can run without live API access.
+The repository includes mocked connectors for LinkedIn and Indeed in `src/utils/talentforge/connectors/` that return sample data so the application can run without live API access.
 Additional connectors can follow the same pattern.

 ## Mock Data Instructions

 During development the connectors provide static responses.
 To adjust mock data:

-1. Edit the connector files in `src/utils/` (for example `linkedinConnector.ts` or `indeedConnector.ts`).
+1. Edit the connector files in `src/utils/talentforge/connectors/` (for example `connectors/linkedin.ts` or `connectors/indeed.ts`).
 2. Update the returned objects or arrays to reflect the scenarios you want to test.
 3. Restart the dev server to load the new mock data.